Pokhara Enduro Race 2023

 Uplifts by Vehicle

 4-wheel drive trucks may provide very limited vehicular uplifts for the subsequent stages of the race.
-The details of uplifts will be provided during the race briefing, if any.
+The details of uplifts, if any, will be provided during the race briefing.
 Come prepared to pedal in the authentic enduro riding style and the spirit.

 Protective Gear